 The one extra advantage that Astra theme offers compared to GeneratePress is that you can use Astra Pro and select the order in which the product information will appear on each page.

 So, in terms of WooCommerce integration, Astra tops the list followed by GeneratePress and Schema.

 Technical Support & Updates

 Those who have used Schema know how quick the support system is.
 You will get 24×7 premium technical support and regular updates for the next 12 months from the date of purchase.
 Besides, Schema comes packed with ready-made video tutorials, so that users don’t have to face any technical issues while installing it for the very first time.

 The same is the case with Astra and GeneratePress.
 Both of them offer you free support and regular updates for a period of one year.
 Usually, you won’t face any technical errors while using these themes.
 But if you do, you can simply raise a ticket and get an immediate response from the dedicated support team.
 Additionally, you can also post your query in their support forum and receive inputs from other experts who have been using these themes for a long time.

 Based on the quality of technical support and updates, Schema gets the top spot followed by GeneratePress and Astra.

 Schema, Astra, and GeneratePress are freemium themes, which means you can get their basic versions free of cost.
 If you wish to design a site that can rule the dot-com world, rank high on search engines, and generate a lot of sales, then you can spend a few extra bucks and go for their premium versions.

-The Schema WordPress theme is available for $45 (for a single site license).
+The Schema WordPress theme is available for $39 (for a single site license).
 Nonetheless, you can get it for a throwaway price of $19 as part of the current discount offer by MyThemeShop.
 This price includes all of its premium features, usage rights on up to five domains, support & updates for 12 months, and much more.
 Schema comes with a 30-day money-back policy.